This refreshing watermelon and jicama salsa has a spicy kick! A pretty low carb recipe with a combination of colors that match the Mexican flag!

 - 1 small jalapeño pepper

 - 1 tsp lime juice

 - salt, to taste

 - Chop the watermelon then leave it to drain in a sieve placed over a bowl while you prepare everything else.

-- Finely chop or slice the jicama, green onion, poblano and jalapeno (if using) and place in a bowl.
+- Finely chop or slice the jicama, green onion, poblano, and jalapeño and place in a bowl.